NowackiPatryk/rust-hardware-diagnostic-cli/README.md

 # Availiable commands:
  * `temp` - Shows current, minimum and maxium temperature of hardware components in real time.
  * `cpuinfo` - Shows cpu usage and frequency in real time.
  * `cpubenchmark` - Quick and simple cpu benchmark.
-Show final score at the end.
+Shows final score at the end.